North American Trade Schools

 Is It Hard to Get Into North American Trade Schools?
 Acceptance Rate & Requirements

 As a private institution in Baltimore, Maryland, North American Trade Schools enrolls students across a range of programs.
-The school reports a graduation rate of roughly 69%.
+The graduation rate is roughly 69%.

 Can I Afford It?